-- Average sauté power - Minimum, maximum, and average sauté temperature. - Sauté time to heat, defined by the time to reach the first temperature peak during the sauté test. - Sauté power stability % of time within desired range (140-180°C)
+- Average sauté power - Minimum, maximum, and average sauté temperature. - Sauté time to heat, defined by the time to reach the first temperature peak during the sauté test. - Sauté temperature stability: percent (%) of time within desired range (140-180°C)

-3.6 Low- and High-Voltage Tests
+4.6 Low- and High-Voltage Tests